FBK-NILab/app-classifyber/README.md

 18 - Right Uncinate \
 19 - Left Arcuate \
 20 - Right Arcuate \
-In the second case, you can choose the bundle(s) to be segmented by providing the id related to the WMA segmentation as follows: \
+In the second case, you can choose the bundle(s) to be segmented by providing the id(s) related to the WMA segmentation as follows: \
 38 - Left pArc \
 39 - Right pArc \
 40 - Left TP-SPL \